yuanyuanqu/Housing_Market_Analysis___Data_Visualization_Project/README.md

 # Housing_Market_Analysis___Data_Visualization_Project
 ## Project Description
 This project contains four parts:
-- We firstly showed the overall trend of the listed house price on Zillow
+- What is the overall trend of the listed house price on Zillow?
-- Then we used healthiness score to evaluate the housing market
+- What is the healthiness score of the current housing market?
+Which place is best to invest?
-- Next, we combined the house price and personal income to evaluate the affordability in each state
-- Finally,  we dived into region and county level data to extract more insights on housing affordability
+- What is the housing affordability of each state/region?
+Is it more afforadable to live in rural region compared to downtown?

 ## Conclusions
 1. Overall Housing Market Trend